Heimvik/SWE3004_Operating_systems/project/project2_report.md

 - When process `kill()`'d: THere seems to be no way back from this state, no reviving possible.
 Thus, no update of global state is needed as it exits in any case.
 - When process `exit()`'d: Nothing, it will never be run again.

+Each time we create a new process above, make sure all schedstate varaibles are correctly initialized.
 The `sched()` to the newly woken process is not included in the `wakeup()`, but this is the default implementation.
 This makes sence as well, the wakeup does and should to is to make the process **avalibale** for the `scheduler()`.
 It shouldn't force anything to happen.
 If we want thew woken up process to be run more recently after wakeup, give it higher priority then.

 Also, wwe are here incrementing the `vruntime` of the process that is yielding at each timestep, which adds computational overhead.